 Louisiana Social Work License Requirements

 Louisiana offers social work licenses for BSW and MSW graduates from CSWE-accredited schools.
-MSW holders can work their way up from CSW to LMSW to LCSW (respectively) by gaining required work and supervision hours, along with meeting other conditions.
+MSW holders can work their way up from CSW to LMSW and LCSW (respectively) by gaining required work and supervision hours, along with meeting other conditions.

 Louisiana Governing Board